-Research-oriented AI and mathematical thinking program for highly motivated students.
+Research-oriented AI and mathematical thinking program for highly motivated students

 The program is developed and mentored by SDSU faculty members with expertise in mathematics, optimization, artificial intelligence, and computer science.